 Before the pandemic, many of the businesses in the Gaslamp had a tough enough time of it.
 Between the many homeless who drive potential customers away, and the sky high rents, I’ve been told it can be difficult to keep doors open.
 In recent years I’ve seen storefronts constantly change, and FOR LEASE signs on some buildings that never go away.

-There have been audacious plans to create an upscale, world-class pedestrian Gaslamp Promenade along Fifth Avenue.
+There have been ambitious plans to create an upscale, world-class pedestrian Gaslamp Promenade along Fifth Avenue.
 But I wonder.
 A virus seems to have other plans.
 Economic disruption continues.
 The future is in doubt.

 It seems there’s a chance the Gaslamp Quarter might return to what it was decades ago.
 An area of downtown in slow decay.
 Or consider this harsh possibility: might the Gaslamp once again become San Diego’s seedy “Stingaree” red-light district, as it was a century ago?